 If you are not satisfied with how your complaint was managed, you can lodge a complaint under our Complaint Management Policy.

 If you remain dissatisfied with our response, you can seek an external review by the Queensland Ombudsman.

 - Emergency services and safety

 - Queensland Government complaints and compliments online form

-- Office of the Queensland Ombudsman
+- Queensland Ombudsman